RobRendell/gTove/README.md

     everyone on the tabletop is on the same version!

 * Show a table of pieces on the tabletop.
 For players, only shows revealed pieces.
+* Fix bug: could no longer paste images or URLs into the file browser (broke in version 362)

+## Plans/TODO

 * Save movableWindow position to Redux store, recreate on open

-## Plans/TODO

 * Add control to show list of pieces on the tabletop
-    * Click column heading to sort table by that column (click again to reverse).
-Default is name, ascending.
     * Click mini name to focus camera on that mini
-    * Click visibility in column to change?
+    * Click other values (e.g. visibility) in column to change?
     * Might want some way to filter things out?  e.g. hide fogged hidden minis?  hide things with no value in a column?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)
     * Drag individual rows around within sorted list?
 For initiative tracking.
     * UI to add new columns - should this be in the mini list UI, or part of configuring a tabletop, or both?
-        * column type: free text, number, bonus (always signed), "fraction" (e.g. hitpoints), "status" (icons which can be toggled on/off)
+        * column type: existing mini characteristics (e.g. prone, flat, base or not etc), free text, number, bonus (always signed), "fraction" (e.g. hitpoints), "status" (icons which can be toggled on/off)
         * hidden from players (option to show "fraction" type as ascending number?)
         * display near mini (fraction = bar showing the fraction, other columns = floating number/text/symbols near mini)
         * column colour?
 Text colour, background colour - only for display near mini?